Publishing addiction science

 Alcoholism Treatment Digest

-The Alcoholism Treatment Digest was a trailblazing periodical published from 1950 to 1973 at the Center of Alcohol Studies (CAS).
-Spearheaded by founding editor Mark Keller, the editorial department of the Quarterly Journal of Studies on Alcohol / Journal of Studies on Alcohol selected and prepared the articles to review for the Digest first at Yale University, then at Rutgers, when CAS was forced to leave in 1962.
+The Alcoholism Treatment Digest was a pioneering periodical published from 1950 to 1973 at the Center of Alcohol Studies (CAS).
+Led by founding editor Mark Keller, the editorial department of the Quarterly Journal of Studies on Alcohol / Journal of Studies on Alcohol curated and summarized recent research articles for each issue.
+Initially produced at Yale University and later at Rutgers following CAS’s relocation in 1962, the Digest reflected the Center’s commitment to accessible and practical alcohol research.

-Published five times a year (February, April, June, October, and December), each issue summarized scholarly content on three to five emerging topics in the alcohol literature that would be of interest to the diverse medical and healthcare communities all over the United States and in English-speaking countries.
-The articles were offered to subscribers to republish in their own publications with attribution to the Journal.
-The issues were typed and mimeographed for duplication and distribution.
+Issued five times a year (February, April, June, October, and December), each edition highlighted three to five emerging topics relevant to medical and healthcare professionals in the U.S. and other English-speaking countries.
+The content was formatted for republication with proper attribution, and the issues were mimeographed for wide distribution.

 Many of these reviews were simultaneously published in the Connecticut Review on Alcoholismunder the identical subtitle, Alcoholism Treatment Digest, every other month.
-The author of the reviews and summaries were unnamed at the beginning.
-Both publications started to list authors only in the June issue in 1964.
+Early issues did not credit individual authors; by June 1964, both publications began listing contributors.

 Front page: The Connecticut Review on Alcoholism